VITUS Private Clinic

 PDT is also used to relieve the side effects of the following cancers (palliative, not curative).

 In photodynamic diagnostics (PDD) (left part of figure), tumor cells are virtually stained, for example in the case of a urinary bladder tumor.
 Here, the fluorescent dye is introduced into the bladder via a catheter, in the case of chlorin via infusion.
 The dye is more readily taken up by tumor cells and then leads to improved visualization of the tumor area during bladder endoscopy, especially when the tissue is irradiated with blue light.
 This is referred to as fluorescence endoscopy.
-Subsequently, the tumor can be removed by conventional methods, e.g. by surgical operation.
+The tumor can then be removed using conventional methods, e.g. surgery.

-With Chlorin E6, photodynamic therapy (PDT) is also possible afterwards (right part of the figure).
+Photodynamic therapy (PDT) is then also possible with Chlorin E6 (right part of the illustration).
 Three hours after the injection of Ce6, the tumor cells took up the substance.
 Irradiation with special laser light triggers a chemical reaction in the tumors, producing singlet oxygen.